MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.1

-The latest available release of the 1.1.x lineage of the stable channel of the Windows App SDK is version 1.1.0.
+The latest available release of the 1.1.x lineage of the stable channel of the Windows App SDK is version 1.1.1.
 1.1.x supports all stable channel features (see the **Features available by release channel** section in [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels#features-available-by-release-channel)).

+### Version 1.1.1

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.1 release.

+#### Bug fixes

+- Fixed issue causing apps to sometimes crash during a drag and drop operation.
+For more information see [issue 7002](https://github.com/microsoft/microsoft-ui-xaml/issues/7002) on GitHub.
+- Fixed issue causing the title bar to disappear when switching AppWindowPresenterKind from FullScreen to Default.
+- Fixed issue where Bootstrapper APIs like `ApiInformation.IsPropertyPresent` and `ApiInformation.IsMethodPresent` would cause unhandled exceptions in apps without MSIX-packaging.
+For more information see [issue 2382](https://github.com/microsoft/WindowsAppSDK/issues/2382) on GitHub.
+- Fixed issue causing app freeze when maximizing application with pen input.

 ### Version 1.1 Stable

 The following sections describe new and updated features, limitations, and known issues for 1.1 Stable.